 - Seek out the stones from the Witness Stones Project in Guilford.
 This project aims to honor and recognize the lives of enslaved people through stones that are placed in the location of enslavement and identify the enslaved person.

-- Explore the impact of Stowe's 1852 anti-slavery novel Uncle Tom's Cabin at the Harriet Beecher Stowe Center in Hartford and engage with collections that belonged to Stowe and her family.
+- Explore the impact of Stowe's 1852 anti-slavery novel Uncle Tom's Cabin at the Stowe Center for Literary Activism in Hartford and engage with collections that belonged to Stowe and her family.

 - Did you know that the nation’s first boarding school for young African American women was right in Connecticut?
 The Prudence Crandall Museum's efforts for equal education helped affirm attitudes against slavery and ultimately won the founder, Prudence Crandall a spot in the Connecticut Women’s Hall of Fame in 1995.